Why did you choose to attend OCAD U?

 I was eager to gain real working experience when I was in school, so volunteer I did.
 I believed that real job experience is the key to employment after school.
 I found a 3-month summer internship at a fashion magazine company in my third year.
 A benefit of which, I realized that I actually didn’t enjoy working as a magazine designer after working there myself.

 What were your policies regarding internships, volunteering, and paid work?

 I recall in my 3rd year semester there was a program offering class credits for doing internship at assigned design companies and studios.
 Because I was timid at that time and thought I wasn’t good enough to compete for the limited internship spots, I did not apply for the program.
 Thinking back now, I should have most definitely applied regardless of whether I thought I would get in.

 What do you enjoy most about your work?

 What I enjoy the most is, with technology and design, I’m building applications that will be used by thousands or even millions of people that will make their everyday lives easier and happier.

 What is the most challenging aspect of your work?

-To be honest, I think the most challenging aspect is the people.
-You need to empathize with your users.
-Have empathy with how they feel and think and why they behave in certain ways.
-You need to understand your clients - understand their needs and goals and how to best communicate with them.
-You need to know your team - know how to efficiently and effectively work with cross functional groups of people.
+To be honest, I think the most challenging aspect is people.
+You need to empathize with your users – empathize with how they feel, think and why they behave in certain ways.
+You need to understand your clients, understand their needs and goals and how to best communicate with them.
+You need to know your team.
+Know how to efficiently and effectively work with cross-functional teams.

 What skills or relationships developed at OCAD U helped you participate in your field?